OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

   - Create associated Issues on the repository, one per topic https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues
   - Debate topics and record anything important in Issue comments
-  - If time, attempt to make a Pull Request to address and close one of your Issues by updating the summary document https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/blob/main/bof-summary.md
+  - If time permits, attempt to make a Pull Request to address and close one of your Issues by updating the summary document https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/blob/main/bof-summary.md
      - Trivial changes (e.g. to fix a typo or change formatting) can also be made, just for practice!